Rerukane Chandawimala Thera

-Rerukane Chandawimala Thera was a Sri Lankan Buddhist monk and author.
+Rerukane Chandawimala Thera (Pali spelling: Chandavimala) was a Sri Lankan Buddhist monk and author.
 A personality of Sri Lankan Buddhism in the 20th century, he has been regarded as one of the finest scholars of Tripitaka, the sacred canon of Theravada Buddhism.
 He was also a Buddhist meditation master, professor of Abhidharma and a former Maha Nayaka of the Swegin Chapter of the Amarapura Nikaya.
 Rerukane Chandawimala Thera was a highly reputed author of Theravada Buddhism, especially on Abhidharma.
 His books are considered as text books by other authors as well as students.

 Early life and education

 Rerukane Chandawimala Thera was born on 19 July 1897 in the Rerukana village in Kalutara District, western Sri Lanka.
 His lay name was Rubel Gunawardene.
 The eldest of a family of six children, Rubel's parents were Don Bastian de Paules Gunawardene and Munasinghage Podi Nona.
 After having his school education at Veediyagoda school up to grade 2, young Rubel entered the order of Buddhist monks as a Samanera (novice monk) on 8 January 1906.
 His teacher was Burmese Buddhist monk U. Vinayalankara Maha Thera who resided in Pokunuwita Temple those days.

 Rerukane Chandawimala Samanera left Sri Lanka on 27 January 1908 to receive his monastic education in Burma.
 After having monastic education for 10 years he received his higher ordination Upasampada on 26 October 1917 at ‘’Dhammikarama Seema Malaka’’ in Burma.
 During his stay in Burma, Rerukane Chandawimala Thera had a good education on Tripitka, specially on Abhidharma (Buddhist philosophy) and Buddhist meditation.
 Rerukane Chandawimala Thera returned to Sri Lanka in 1918.